publicodes/publicodes/packages/forms/README.md

-This library export utilities to create interactive forms and simulators from publicodes rules.
+This library exports utilities to create interactive forms and simulators from publicodes rules.

 This library is framework-agnostic and can be used with any state management system: